learn-co-curriculum/dsc-linear-transformations/README.md

 ## Introduction

-Previously, we learned about categorical variables, and about how multicollinearity in continuous variables might cause problems in our linear regression model.
-Before we start with the actual modeling section of multiple linear regression, it is important to talk about feature scaling and why it is important!
+Previously, you've learned about categorical variables, and about how multicollinearity in continuous variables might cause problems in our linear regression model.
+Before you start with the actual modeling section of multiple linear regression, it is important to talk about feature scaling and why it is important!

 ## Objectives
 You will be able to: